Five Ways to Get the Most Out of Your Indoor Garden

 What letter does today’s Wordle start with?

-Today’s word starts with J.
+Today’s word starts with P.

 What letter does today’s Wordle end with?

-Today’s word ends with Y.
+Today’s word ends with E.

 What is the solution to today’s Wordle?

 Ready?
-Today’s word is JOLLY.
+Today’s word is PRUNE.

 How I solved today’s Wordle